robertklep/node-sabnzbd/README.md

       with an extra property `entries` containing a normalized version of the `slots` property

-    A queue entry contains the following properties:
+    A normalized queue entry contains the following properties:

         age         : age of NZB posting, in seconds size        : size of download in bytes